LaurenceM2015/myPortfolio/README.txt

 backround blend modes, and box decoration break.

 Part Two:
 Card Media Query for bigest tablets.
 Change the back side to look only one side.

+// PURE CSS3 POP UP MEDOL

+1: Part One: header with three image with background clip,
+    outline offset with outline.
+    transform all the property.